A lawsuit in the death of an Alabama boy, who suffered fatal anaphylaxis from a cookie, could have implications for supermarket bakeries.

 Publix Super Markets, which sold the cookie, takes issue with that interpretation of the U.S. food allergen labeling law, known as FALCPA (Food Allergen Labeling and Consumer Protection Act).
 It had filed a motion to get the case dismissed.

-Landon Died from 3 Bites of Cookie
+Landon Wood: 3 Bites of a Cookie

 The family’s lawsuit against the grocery chain calls for “compensation for Publix’s negligence and to raise awareness of potential fatal food allergies in American children.”